Bangkok: Wat Benchamabophit (Marble Temple)

 - Carp pond and lotus garden — serene water features behind the ubosot — Hidden Gem

-1 Curated Booking Option
+1 Booking Option

 Starts From